-A Unit Identifier (UID) switch and an LED Indicator are located on the motherboard.
-The UID switch is located at JUIDB1, which is next to the VGA port on the back panel.
-The UID LED is located next to the switch.
-When you press the UID switch, the UID LED will be turned on.
-Press the UID switch again to turn off the LED indicator.
-The UID Indicator provides easy identification of a system unit that may be in need of service.
+A rear Unit Identifier (UID) switch (JUIDB1) and a rear LED Indicator (LEDUID) are located on the rear side of the motherboard.
+The front UID LED is located on Pin 7 of the Front Control Panel (JF1).
+When you press the UID switch, both front and rear UID LED indicators will be turned on.
+Press the UID switch again to turn off the LED indicators.
+The UID Indicators provide easy identification of a system unit that may be in need of service.